shinya-tokyo/khr-3hv-remodel/README.md

  Remodel Program of KHR-3HV (Humanoid Robot of Kondo Kagaku).

- This is the program source code of adding intelligence to KHR-3HV and make KHR-3HV recognize your voice, speek and remote controll the home electronics devices.
+ This is the program source code of adding intelligence to KHR-3HV and make KHR-3HV recognize your voice, speak and remote control the home electronics devices.

- After physically assemblled the KHR-3HV and tuned with the Original Software (HTH4; HeartToHeart 4),
+ After physically assembled the KHR-3HV and tuned with the Original Software (HTH4; HeartToHeart 4),

  You need to connect Raspberry Pi (RPi) and KHR-3HV using "DUAL USB ADAPTER HS" and "RCB4 Python Library".